 11. THE SCIENTIST – Coldplay

-The third of seven Coldplay songs on this list, “The Scientist” is also from the album A Rush of Blood to the Head and one of their most beautiful and popular songs.
+The third of six Coldplay songs on this list, “The Scientist” is also from the album A Rush of Blood to the Head and one of their most beautiful and popular songs.
 It opens with a simple piano movement, then layers of drum, guitar and violin are gradually added to build emotional depth.
 Chris Martin sings of the pain and difficulty of maintaining a relationship, and the wish to be able to start all over to make things right.

 10. IN THE END – Linkin Park